 Lajamanu Community Residency 1990

-The final performance was presented in the Lajamanu Community, at Barunga Sports festival, Bagot Reserve and NAIDOC Ball - Darwin, Yuendumu, Alice Springs, Willowra, and Ti-Tree.
+The final performance performed within 2 tours saw 10 Lajamanu youth presenting there show to the Lajamanu Community, at Barunga Sports festival, Bagot Reserve and the NAIDOC Ball in Darwin, Yuendumu, Alice Springs, Willowra, and Ti-Tree.

 Report from choreographer - Sarah Calver

 The 1989 Lajamanu project marked the beginning of things to come.
 It acted as a role model for other communities and enabled people within Lajamanu to understand us as artists and the processes involved in projects like this.
 As a result the 1990 project had a different starting point and the support, understanding, and input from the community itself was much more noticeable and welcome.